SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Appendix

-We provide details on the implementation of the baseline and comparative methods.
-All models were implemented on one A800 GPU. \paragraph{OpenVLA-OFT} The latency and the success rate on four datasets are similar to the data in the original paper. \paragraph{VLA-Cache} While the original method was developed on the OpenVLA model, its authors adapted and extended it to the OpenVLA-OFT.
-All results reported in our experiments are obtained using the authors' official implementation to ensure reproducibility. \paragraph{EfficientVLA} The method focuses on VLA models with diffusion action expert and it also optimizes the action expert.
+\quad We provide details on the implementation of the baseline and comparative methods.
+All methods were implemented on one A800 GPU.

+\paragraph{SparseVLM~\cite{zhang2024sparsevlm}} SparseVLM is a visual pruning method for Vision-Language models.
+It dynamically prunes redundant image tokens layer-wise by leveraging self-attention mechanisms and textual guidance. \paragraph{FastV~\cite{chen2024image}} FastV prunes visual tokens inVLMs by learning adaptive attention patterns in early layers and removing less attended tokens in subsequent layers, using the LLM's signal to guide pruning in a plug-and-play manner. \paragraph{DivPrune~\cite{alvar2025divprune}} DivPrune formulates token pruning as a Max-Min Diversity Problem (MMDP), selecting a subset of visual tokens that maximizes diversity to reduce redundancy, enabling effective performance at high pruning ratios without fine-tuning or calibration. \paragraph{VLA-Cache~\cite{xu2025vla}} While the original method was developed on the OpenVLA model, its authors adapted and extended it to the OpenVLA-OFT.
+All results reported in our experiments are obtained using the authors' official implementation to ensure reproducibility.
+It is worth noting that our reported latency and speedup isn't aligned with the data in original paper.
+This is because the paper uses CUDA Time as metric.
+According to \href{https://github.com/siyuhsu/vla-cache/issues/15}{\texttt{github issue}}, CUDA Time only includes the Prefill Stage of the LLM backbone in the model.
+For example, in auto-regressive model OpenVLA, it is the time of LLM backbone generating the first action token, in OpenVLA-OFT and CogACT, it only includes the LLM backbone during inference.
+However, we emphasize the end-to-end speedup and report the end-to-end latency, which is calculated starting from the time the model receives the observation to the time the model generate the complete actions that can be executed. \paragraph{EfficientVLA~\cite{yang2025efficientvla}} The method focuses on VLA models with diffusion action expert and it also optimizes the action expert.
 Besides, it has not been open-sourced.
-As a result, we re-implement it according to the details of visual token pruning and layer pruning provided in the original paper.
-Following the reported setup, we retain 28 transformer layers and 56 visual tokens throughout inference.
+As a result, we only re-implement it according to the details of visual token pruning and layer pruning provided in the original paper.
+Following the reported setup, we retain 28 LLM layers and 112 visual tokens (total of two images) throughout inference.